grpc/proposal/L46-core-tls-credential-API.md

   // Sets the certificate verifier.
 The certificate verifier performs checks on
   // the peer certificate chain after the chain has been (cryptographically)
   // verified to chain up to a trusted root.
-  // If unset, this will default to the `HostNameCertificateVerifier` detailed
+  // If unset on the client-side, this will default to the
-  // below.
+  // `HostNameCertificateVerifier` detailed below.
+  // If unset on the server-side, this will default to a nullptr.
   // If set to nulltpr, this will overwrite the host name verifier and lead you
   // to not doing any checks (aside from the cryptographic ones). void set_certificate_verifier(